Azu-Orioha/codepipeline-s3-game/README.md

 ## The Deployment Environment
 The code will be deployed and hosted in S3.
+## The Following S3 Bucket was used azu-demo-s3

 ## The Deployment Pipeline
 The pipeline is created using AWS Code Pipeline.
 The pipeline pulls the code from GitHub, and deploys it to S3 whenever a change is detected in the code.